 After your spring lawn fertilization, your lawn should be able to flourish into a bright green.
 Keeping that green is not as easy as you would think.
 One heat wave could come through and turn your lawn brown.
-To avoid that from happening, follow our advice on how to keep your lawn green during the summer.
+You also spend a lot of time outside during the summer, and the excessive use of your lawn can also harm it.
+To prevent that from happening, follow our advice on how to keep your lawn green during the summer.

 How Often Should I Turn on My Sprinklers?

 You should water your lawn twice or three times a week.
 Installation of an automatic sprinkler system can allow you to choose ahead of time when to water your lawn and at what time.
 Your ideal watering schedule can depend on a variety of things, including your turf, elevation, and system capabilities.
 Usually, most lawns should be watered approximately three times a week for 20 minutes each time.